 The Client indemnifies Openprovider against all third-party claims on account of liability resulting from the failure of a Service provided by the Client to a third party and which consisted in part of items, materials or results supplied by Openprovider.

 The export of Services by the Client or one of the Client’s customers may be subject to export regulations, such as regulations relating to the export of cryptographic products.
 The Client indemnifies Openprovider against any third-party claims, including government measures, relating to violations of applicable export regulations that can be attributed to the Client or its customers.
 The aforementioned does not apply to services exported by Openprovider.
 In such cases, Openprovider will be responsible for all such claims.

-The Client is fully responsible for all domain extensions.
+The Client is fully responsible for all domain renewals.
 The Client is also responsible for monitoring and maintaining its Openprovider account balance.
 Openprovider is not liable for the consequences of any bank balance deficits.
 If the domain is not renewed on time, or cannot be renewed on time due to a balance deficit on Openprovider’s account, the registration will be terminated.

+Article 14.
 Failures and force majeure

 Openprovider is entitled to temporarily close down its systems, including the Website, either fully or partially, for the purpose of maintenance, adjustments or improvements.
 Openprovider will endeavour to ensure that any such closure or adjustments only take place outside office hours as far as possible, and will undertake to inform the Client in good time of the scheduling thereof.
 However, Openprovider is never liable for damages arising from such closure or adjustments.